bgachara/bgachara.github.io/posts/databases.md

 - DBMS always knows more than the OS.

 - Scheduling Goals
-   - Throughput
-    - maximise the number of completed queries.
+   - Throughput: maximise the number of completed queries.
-   - Fairness
-    - Ensure that no query is starved for resources.
+   - Fairness: ensure that no query is starved for resources.
-   - Query Responsiveness
-    - Minimize tail latencies(especially for short queries)
+   - Query Responsiveness: minimize tail latencies(especially for short queries)
-   - Low Overhead
-    - Workers should spend most of their time executing not figuring out what task to run next.
+   - Low Overhead: workers should spend most of their time executing not figuring out what task to run next.

 - Worker Allocation
   - Approach: